How to Network on LinkedIn

-Are you a blogger?
+Are You a Blogger?

-You have no idea who views your page each day and if you get it wrong you could be missing out on some great opportunities.
-Because unlike the four channels mentioned above networking is a two-way process.
+You have no idea who views your page each day and, if you get it wrong, you could be missing out on some great opportunities.
 You need to visible to people looking to find you as much as you need to be proactively punting yourself.

 Join a LinkedIn Group

-One of the most constructive ways to network via LinkedIn (and any other digital space for that matter) is to join relevant groups.
+One of the most constructive ways to network on LinkedIn (and any other digital space for that matter) is to join relevant groups.
 If you are a marketer, for example, you would join a marketing group.

 Contribute to the Group

 People soon realize who the good guys are and you will be surprised who starts connecting with you.
-If you have an interesting news piece, share it.
-Play the game right and you will be rewarded by increased awareness.
+Play the game right and you will be rewarded by increased awareness and exposure.

 You already share common ground so with some clever content you can easily break the ice.
 You can request people to join your network and they will oblige if they see some relevance.

-There are various search functions you can implement to find the people you want.
-The same process will help you uncover companies in your [skills] area that would be worth researching.
+There are various LinkedIn search functions you can implement to find the people you want.
+The same process will help you uncover companies in your skills area that would be worth researching.

 Make an impact

-You need to be as proactive as you are reactive; ensuring your online presentation is as good as it is during the offline meetings LinkedIn will undoubtedly afford you.
+You need to be as proactive as you are reactive, ensuring your online presentation is as good as it is during the offline meetings LinkedIn will undoubtedly afford you.